 The key takeaway here is that Doritos showed support for a world concern that teenagers today value, without claiming to be the entire solution.

-Toiletries company Dove are firm believers in allowing young people to reach their full potential and has launched the Self-Esteem Project that has changed 40 million lives since 2004 through educational programmes.
+Toiletries company Dove are a firm believer in allowing young people to reach their full potential and has launched the Self-Esteem Project that has changed 40 million lives since 2004 through educational programmes.
 Their research discovered that nine out of ten girls with low self-esteem put their own health at risk by not seeing doctors or missing out on meals.

 The brand offers free parent, teacher and youth leader resources to help adults talk to a young person who may lack in confidence.
 As well as this, their onsite blog allows you to learn more about key areas that influence a teens life — from social media and reality TV pressures to school bullying and mental health.